 Explicit quantified allowances are made for the time value of financial options and guarantees (TVOG), rather than implicit allowances within the risk discount rate.
-The TVOG is determined by weighting the probability of outcomes across a large number of different economic scenarios and is typically less applicable to health and protection business that generally contains more limited financial options or guarantees.
-At 30 June 2024, the TVOG is \$(287) million (30 June 2023: \$(308) million; 31 December 2023: \$(290) million).
-The magnitude of the TVOG at 30 June 2024 would be approximately equivalent to a circa 6 basis points (30 June 2023: 7 basis points; 31 December 2023: 6 basis points) increase in the weighted average risk discount rate.
+The TVOG is determined by weighting the probability of outcomes across a large number of different economic scenarios and is typically less applicable to health and protection business that generally contain more limited financial options or guarantees.
+At 31 December 2024, the TVOG is \$(353) million (31 December 2023: \$(290) million).
+The magnitude of the TVOG at 31 December 2024 would be approximately equivalent to a circa 7 basis points (31 December 2023: 6 basis points) increase in the weighted average risk discount rate.